 Long-term investing is a powerful way to build wealth, but it requires patience, knowledge, and the right strategies.
 In this guide, we'll explore what long-term investing really means, the challenges that come with it, and how to navigate market conditions to ensure success.

 Long-term investing refers to holding an asset for an extended period—typically a year or more.
 For many individual investors, this means a commitment of seven to ten years or longer.
-This timeframe is significant because it impacts tax implications and the overall return on investment.
+Assets like stocks, mutual funds, ETFs, and real estate can all be considered long-term investments depending on how long they are held.

-For example, if an investor puts aside $200 per month starting at age 25 and earns an average annual return of 7%, they could have about $300,000 by the time they reach 65.
+The saying "time is money" holds true in investing, thanks to the power of compounding.
+If an investor puts aside $200 per month starting at age 25 and earns an average annual return of 7%, they could have about $300,000 by the time they reach 65.
 If they start at 35 instead, the total amount would only reach $245,000—even with the same monthly contributions.
-This demonstrates how critical it is to start investing early, even with small amounts.
+Model your own numbers with our Portfolio Compound Growth Calculator.

 Market downturns can cause stress and lead to panic selling.
 However, history shows that staying invested through turbulent times often leads to better long-term results.